-Continuous, in reference to employment with your employer or membership in the plan, includes periods of temporary suspension of employment or membership and periods of layoff from employment, or any other period required to be included under the applicable legislation.
+Continuous, in reference to employment with one or more participating employers or membership in the plan, includes periods of temporary suspension of employment or membership, unbroken employment with participating employers and periods of layoff from employment, or any other period required to be included under the applicable legislation.
 Contact your human resources department for additional information.